yvvonelle/AnalystLab-Africa---Week---7/README.md

 ## Project Overview

-This project builds a simple ETL (Extract, Transform, Load) pipeline in Python that retrieves real-time weather data for three cities — Mombasa, Nairobi, and London — using the OpenWeather API.
+This project builds a simple ETL (Extract, Transform, Load) pipeline in Python that retrieves real-time weather data for three cities: Mombasa, Nairobi, and London using the OpenWeather API.
 The pipeline extracts raw weather data, transforms it into a clean, structured format, and loads it into a CSV file ready for analysis.
 A short comparative analysis of the three cities is also included.

-The goal of this project is to understand how organizations automatically collect and prepare data from external sources (like APIs) before it can be analyzed — a core skill for any data analyst working with live or frequently updated data.
+The goal of this project is to understand how organizations automatically collect and prepare data from external sources (like APIs) before it can be analyzed a core skill for any data analyst working with live or frequently updated data.

 ## Data Source